Mary Fran Schickedantz Receives 2019 Golden Note Award

 In 2017, Kim took over the management of the Guild website and has proven to be exceptional in problem solving and in keeping the site functional for all members.
 She is extremely responsive to all member requests for information and functionality to be added to the website and she anticipates website needs before members realize what they need.
 Over the summer while many of us were on vacation, Kim has spent countless hours updating the website with the latest information for the coming year and re-organizing photography to be more reflective of the work the Guild does in support of music education.

 Kim volunteers for the middle school and elementary school

 concerts and she is a member of Vivace.
 She is an active member of the

 Junior League of Greensboro and also volunteers with the Childhood Enrichment Center.
-In addition, she is a member of the American Heart Association.
+In addition, she is a member of the American Heart Association and SOCRA.

 Kim is a native of Greensboro.
-She is married to Guild member, John Riley, and they have a 2-year old son, Quinn.
+She is married to GSO Board Member, John Riley, and they have a 2-year old son, Quinn.
 Kim has a BS in Biology from UNC Chapel Hill and a PhD in Cell and Developmental Biology from the Vanderbilt University School of Medicine.
-She is a Clinical Research Associate with PPD, a leading global contract research organization providing comprehensive, integrated drug develop- ment, laboratory and lifecycle management services.
+She is a Clinical Research Associate with PPD, a leading global contract research organization providing comprehensive, integrated drug development, laboratory and lifecycle management services.
 In her spare time, she enjoys traveling, volunteering and spending time with family and friends.

 We are so proud and fortunate to recognize Kim Riley as our 2018 Bravo Award recipient.
 We look forward to her friendship and her contributions for many years to come.